Report: Deal unlikely for Titans RB Henry at deadline

 Henry received the Titans' franchise designation in March and is owed $10.27 million for the 2020 season.
 Henry signed the franchise tender in April.

-He can become a free agent in the offseason, but the Titans can again use the prohibitive franchise designation to prevent Henry from reaching the open market.
+He can become a free agent next offseason, but the Titans can again use the prohibitive franchise designation to prevent Henry from reaching the open market.

 Not including 446 rushing yards in the playoffs, Henry rushed for a league-leading 1,540 yards last season with 16 touchdowns.

-If Henry becomes a free agent, he could find himself in a loaded market for running backs.
+If Henry, 26, becomes a free agent, he could find himself in a loaded market for running backs.
 Among those eligible to become free agents in March 2021 are Alvin Kamara (Saints), Dalvin Cook (Vikings), James Conner (Steelers), Joe Mixon (Bengals), Leonard Fournette (Jaguars) and Kenyan Drake (Cardinals).

 The July 15 deadline for franchise players to receive a long-term extension also applies to multiple other players, including Dallas Cowboys quarterback Dak Prescott.